amplifier19/DockerCompose-MusicApp/README.md

         * Its own mongodb database to store track progress

 * The frontend service  [[dockerfile](./frontend/Dockerfile),[source code](./frontend/frontend/)]
     * Written in React , this is the the main app exposed to the user and it allows easy playlist management and playback with a simple and intuitive UI.
-It is compose by the a single docker container running the frontend app at port 3000 and requires the ip of the of the host machine to be set in the .env file in the root directory of the project.
+It is composed by a single docker container running the frontend app on port 3000 and requires the ip of the host machine to be set as an environment variable during build.

 <!-- TODO: explain how the containers communicate with each other -->